Arabs: Literature

-The Quran, the main holy book of Islam, had a significant influence on the Arabic language, and marked the beginning of Islamic literature.
+The Quran, the main holy book of Islam, had a significant influence on the Arabic language, and marked the beginning of Arabic literature.
 Muslims believe it was transcribed in the Arabic dialect of the Quraysh, the tribe of Muhammad.
 As Islam spread, the Quran had the effect of unifying and standardizing Arabic.

 Not only is the Quran the first work of any significant length written in the language, but it also has a far more complicated structure than the earlier literary works with its 114 suwar (chapters) which contain 6,236 ayat (verses).
 It contains injunctions, narratives, homilies, parables, direct addresses from God, instructions and even comments on how the Quran will be received and understood.
 It is also admired for its layers of metaphor as well as its clarity, a feature which is mentioned in An-Nahl, the 16th surah.

 Al-Jahiz (born 776, in Basra – December 868/January 869) was an Arab prose writer and author of works of literature, Mu'tazili theology, and politico-religious polemics.
 A leading scholar in the Abbasid Caliphate, his canon includes two hundred books on various subjects, including Arabic grammar, zoology, poetry, lexicography, and rhetoric.
 Of his writings, only thirty books survive.
 Al-Jāḥiẓ was also one of the first Arabian writers to suggest a complete overhaul of the language's grammatical system, though this would not be undertaken until his fellow linguist Ibn Maḍāʾ took up the matter two hundred years later.

-There is a small remnant of pre-Islamic poetry, but Arabic literature predominantly emerges in the Middle Ages, during the Golden Age of Islam.
+There is a small remnant of pre-Islamic poetry, but Arabic literature predominantly emerges in the Middle Ages, during the Islamic Golden Age.
+Imru' al-Qais was a king and poet in the 6th century, he was the last king of Kindite.
+He is among the finest Arabic poetry to date, as well sometimes considered the father of Arabic poetry.
+Kitab al-Aghani by Abul-Faraj was called by the 14th-century historian Ibn Khaldun the register of the Arabs.
 Literary Arabic is derived from Classical Arabic, based on the language of the Quran as it was analyzed by Arabic grammarians beginning in the 8th century.